taoensso/sente/README.md

 2. Just use regular HTTP Ajax requests for stuff that needs to modify sessions (like login/logout), since these will automatically go through the usual Ring session middleware and let you modify a session with a simple `{:status 200 :session <new-session>}` response.
 This is the strategy the reference example takes.

+#### Lifecycle management (component management/shutdown, etc.)

+Using something like [stuartsierra/component] or [palletops/leaven]?

+Most of Sente's state is held internally to each channel socket (the map returned from client/server calls to `make-channel-socket!`).
+The absence of global state makes things like testing, and running multiple concurrent connections easy.
+It also makes integration with your component management easy.

+The only thing you _may_[1] want to do on component shutdown is stop any router loops that you've created to dispatch events to handlers.
+The client/server side `start-chsk-router!` fns both return a `(fn stop [])` that you can call to do this.

+> [1] The cost of _not_ doing this is actually negligible (a single parked go thread).

+There's also a couple lifecycle libraries that include Sente components:

+  1. [danielsz/system] for use with [stuartsierra/component].
+  2. [palletops/bakery] for use with [palletops/leaven].

+If you do want a lifecycle management lib, I'm personally fond of Leaven since it's simpler (no auto dependencies) and adds ClojureScript support (which is handy for Sente).

 #### Any other examples?

 Here's some more unofficial/**user-submitted** examples for those interested! (**PRs welcome!**):